French researchers in Iranian jail petition to get married

 TEHRAN, Iran (AP) — Two French researchers held for months in a Tehran prison on charges of violating Iran's state security laws have petitioned prison authorities to allow them to get married, their lawyer said Friday.

-The two — Fariba Adelkhah Adelkhah and Roland Marchal, both in their 60s — filed separate requests to Evin prison authorities, according to their lawyer, Saeid Dehghan.
-He also expressed concerns for Adelkhah's deteriorating health amid a hunger strike that she has been on since December.
+The two — Fariba Adelkhah Adelkhah and Roland Marchal, both in their 60s — filed separate requests to Evin prison authorities, their lawyer, Saeid Dehghan, said.
+He also expressed concern for Adelkhah's deteriorating health amid a hunger strike she has been on since December.

-Iranian officials disclosed last July that Adelkhah, a dual French-Iranian national and a prominent anthropologist who often traveled to Iran for research on post-revolutionary Iranian society, had been arrested on espionage charges.
+Iranian officials disclosed last July that Adelkhah, a dual French-Iranian national who is a prominent anthropologist who often traveled to Iran for research on post-revolutionary Iranian society, had been arrested on espionage charges.
 Those charges were later dropped but security-related charges remain against her.

+In December, Adelkhah went on a hunger strike to protest her's and Marchal's detention.

+“She remains on hunger strike, her legs are weak and she walks with difficulties," the lawyer said.
+He said, without elaborating, that “her kidneys have faced some problems.”

-In December, France summoned Iranian envoy to Paris, saying it considered the months-long detention of Adelkhah and Marchal “unacceptable” and sought permission for consular officials to visit them.
+In December, France summoned the Iranian ambassador to Paris to say it considered the months-long detention of Adelkhah and Marchal “unacceptable” and sought permission for consular officials to visit them.

-He said a decision on whether his clients will be allowed to get married is expected next week.
-They have been partners for 38 years in France, he added.
+He said a decision on whether his clients will be allowed to marry is expected next week.
+They have been partners for 38 years in France, he said.

 “If permitted to marry, they will be able to meet and see each other inside the prison," he said, explaining that Iranian laws prohibit extra-marital relations.